GSK-Biostatistics/tab2neo/README.md

 ```

 Note: ModelManager as well allows to create addtional schema classes with the following functions, however the content of tab2neo package at this stage does not allow to populate those new classes with derived data.
-This functionality will become availabel in later releases.
+This functionality will become available in later releases.

 We can create some additional classes using `create_class` from ModelManager: